phondesn/Airlin_System_Project/README.md

 # Airline_System_Project

 ## Description
 For Airlines, I've created a desktop programme that can add flights, passengers, and tickets for people.
 For constructing the application, I utilised MS SQL Server and.Net.I created the software to be installed on the device used by the person who books the tickets after obtaining the traveler's information.
-I used the form window for the entirety of my application,.
+I used the form window for the entirety of my application.

 ## Features
 The Application opens with the login screen.